melvic-ybanez/chi/README.md

 <img width="1792" alt="Screen Shot 2022-04-19 at 12 15 14 AM" src="https://user-images.githubusercontent.com/4519785/163838288-9132c085-ac24-4c09-a325-2543a646a032.png">

 # Supported Languages
-As mentioned above, Chi supports both Java and Scala.
+As mentioned above, Chi supports Java, Scala and Haskell.
 You only need to input the signature and Chi will automatically detect the language used (though it will prioritize Scala syntax)